EspressoSystems/espresso-sequencer/doc/upgrades.md

 ## Enabling an Upgrade

-To enable an upgrade in Hotshot protocol, it is essential to define the base version, the upgrade version, and a upgrade
+To enable an upgrade in Hotshot protocol, it is essential to define the base version, the upgrade version, and an upgrade
 hash:

 - **Base Version:** Represents the current version of the protocol (`0.1` in this example).